 The first steps to being featured in the Local Pack involve the basics of listing your business on Google.
 Go through the simple process of claiming a listing and proving Google with all the necessary information and accuracy.
 Be sure to fill out all the available fields.

-Their step by step guide to setting up and verifying your Google My Business account is easy and uncomplicated.
+Their step-by-step guide to setting up and verifying your Google My Business account is easy and uncomplicated.
 Just follow their instructions, and in a few short minutes, you can be up and running.
 If there is any confusion in the process, Google offers a phone-in helpline.

 A feature of Google Business Profiles that may alarm some business owners is anyone's ability to edit your information.
-A customer, critic, or competitor can suggest an edit that alters the vital information such as opening hours, location, etc. After creating a business profile, a best practice is to monitor your page regularly and check for any inconsistencies or changes.
+A customer, critic, or competitor can suggest an edit that alters the vital information such as opening hours, location, etc. After creating a business profile, the best practice is to monitor your page regularly and check for any inconsistencies or changes.

-Bear in mind that Google invites user-generated-content to update business information.
+Bear in mind that Google invites user-generated content to update business information.
 There is an option for a customer to go to Know This Place, click it, and start answering questions

 Many business owners have cried foul to Google's favoring of the crowd over the business owner, but Google shows no signs of shutting down this option.
 Therefore check your verified listing regularly to be sure the information remains accurate.